 The Benefits of Dental Veneers

-Before having the veneer placement process, you have to visit our dentist to have your teeth condition assessed and discuss the best procedure applicable to your teeth.
+The first step in deciding whether dental veneers are the right choice for you is to schedule and complete a dental exam.
 Sometimes, severely damaged teeth require braces before our dentist places the veneers.
 An x-ray is needed to determine the extent of damage, gum disease, tooth decay and examining the root canal.
-If these conditions pre-exist, you might be advised otherwise.
+If these are pre-existing conditions, another option might be discussed.

 First, our dentist trims the tooth and then creates an impression used to create the veneers.
 The creation of veneers might take at least two weeks to ensure everything gets done to perfection.
 Once ready, the dentist will check them versus your teeth to ensure the size fits perfectly.
 The dentist then cleans the teeth and then roughens it to ensure the veneer sticks firmly.
 Dental cement is then used to permanently fix the veneer into the teeth, which is then reinforced using ultraviolet rays.
 To take care of the veneers, you should avoid chewing hard substance with the veneered tooth, protecting your teeth against any hard surfaces, and wearing a mouthguard during sports.